-Overview of Rosphalt® Guidelines
+Overview of Rosphalt Guidelines

-These guidelines have been prepared as an aide in preparation for utilizing Rosphalt[®] LT materials.
+These guidelines have been prepared as an aide to mix design preparation for Rosphalt 50 materials.
 This document references internationally recognized standards and publications, such as those developed by AASHTO, ASTM, Asphalt Institute and others as necessary.

-This document is intended only as a guide and specific requirements will vary from region to region.
-Every attempt has been made to make this document as complete as possible, but it is recommended that designers consult with Chase's Bridge and Highway team to verify specific aspects as necessary.
-Chase contacts are located on the front page.
+This document is intended only as a guide, specific requirements will vary from region to region.
+Every attempt has been made to make this document as complete as possible, but it is recommended that designers consult with Chase's expert team to verify specific aspects of the design as necessary.
+The front page of this document provides necessary contact information for Chase Construction Products.